bowrango/website/content/about/about.md

 #### about

 I'm a graduate student at Purdue and work on quantum computing software.
-I'm also [building hardware](https://gigabug.org) and doing some start-up work on the side.
+I'm also [researching hardware](https://gigabug.org) and doing some start-up work on the side.
 I currently live in Cambridge, MA.
 See my [resume](/about/matt-bowring-resume.pdf) for details.

 Some other interests include: cycling, hiking, lifting, climbing, music, cooking, reading, writing, geopolitics, markets, fashion, design, videography.
 I try to blog now and then.

 This website is developed using Hugo and hosted on Cloudflare.
-Please contact me if you have web design experience (I'll pay!).
+I'm looking to contract design work.